-This week, Abbott announced that for military members, families, and veterans with TRICARE health coverage, access to obtaining their FreeStyle Libre 2 will now be easier.
-TRICARE members previously only had access to the FreeStyle Libre 2 by prescription refills through durable medical equipment coverage, which typically offers significantly less cost coverage—usually only 50% of the cost of the item or less.
+This week, Abbott announced that for military members, families and veterans with TRICARE health coverage, access to obtaining their FreeStyle Libre 2 will now be easier.
+TRICARE members previously only had access to the FreeStyle Libre 2 by prescription refills through durable medical equipment coverage, which typically offers significantly less cost coverage—usually only 50 percent of the cost of the item or less.

 Now, the FreeStyle Libre 2 will be included in TRICARE’s pharmacy benefits brand-name formulary, which will simplify accessibility via retail pharmacies, military treatment facilities, and home delivery via mail order pharmacy benefits.
 This change will provide more options for individuals to get their CGM prescriptions at a more affordable price.
 Depending on the plan, individuals may have a zero copay for their CGM or pay as little as $34 for a 90-day supply through home delivery.

 Continuous glucose monitors (CGMs) have been game changers for helping individuals better manage their diabetes.
 A medical device normally worn on the back of the arm or on the belly, CGMs continuously measure blood glucose levels and send the readings to a small handheld monitor or even your cell phone.
 Not having to pinch your finger to test your blood sugar levels is helping make living with diabetes just a bit easier!

 Not only have CGMs relieved some of the burden of diabetes on daily life, but it has also helped people improve their diabetes management.
 Several studies looking into the benefits of CGM use have collectively shown that it helps reduce the risk and frequency of hypoglycemic and hyperglycemic events in both type 1 and type 2 diabetes, as well as lowering mean glucose and A1c levels.